MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Create a database on the server

 The sample code requires a PostgreSQL database to store data in.
-In the previous step, you created a PostgreSQL database instance.
+In the previous step, you created a PostgreSQL database server.
+Next, you'll connect to the PostgreSQL database server to create the `restaurants_reviews` database.

 ### [psql](#tab/create-database-psql)

-You can use the PostgreSQL interactive terminal [psql][15] in your local environment, or in the [Azure Cloud Shell][4] accessible in the Azure portal[3].
-In these steps, you'll connect to the PostgreSQL database server to create the `restaurants_reviews` database.
+You can use the PostgreSQL interactive terminal [psql][15] in your local environment, or in the [Azure Cloud Shell][4] accessible in the [Azure portal][3].

 **Step 1.** Connect to the database with psql.